 These are the kind of things on my desks all the time that I’m referencing

 Lee Reich?
-Weedless Gardening… and several other books with the same theme … no till… gardening… proved to be really important lifesaving… all these vacant lots used to have houses on them… so we’re lucky if the houses have a layer of soil on them…
+Weedless Gardening… and several other books with the same theme of no till gardening, which proved to be really important to us, kind of lifesaving on our inner city lots… all these vacant lots used to have houses on them… so we’re lucky if the demolition contractors spread a few layers of topsoil that’s still laying in the basement under your feet.

 opened us up to no till gardening … coming form a permaculture garden…